morynicz/face-thief/README.md

 face-thief
 ==========

 My enginer degree project.
+It is very old, so the code is hidious.
-It uses PCA+Nearest Neghbour, SVM+PCA or Pittpatt to recognize a face.
+It uses PCA+Nearest Neghbour by Mahalanobis Distance, SVM+PCA or Pittpatt to recognize a face.